krathalan/apparmor-profiles/README.md

 You may need to add local changes to allow `redshift` to access your configuration file, if it's a symlink to somewhere other than `~/.config/redshift/`.

 ### ssh
 This profile will work with [`mosh`, the mobile shell](https://mosh.org/), and with `git` for interacting with remote repositories.

-This profile will work using `ssh` in the traditional way to "ssh into" remote machines, but `mosh` will give you terminfo support for any terminal on the host without having to install it on the remote machine; not to mention better connection stability, connection through sleep/hibernate, etc. There's an AppArmor profile for `mosh` in this repository, and these profiles work together.
+There's an AppArmor profile for `mosh` in this repository, and these profiles work together.

 You may need to add local changes to allow `ssh` to access your SSH keys, if you keep them somewhere other than `~/.ssh/`.